jmlopez-rod/m/packages/web/docs/github-actions/tutorial.md

 ### test_action.py

-We should at least one test file.
 One of our goals is to obtain 100% coverage.

 ```python
 import pytest